Psyshadow/HCIclone/README.md

 - Rename “skills” to “skill progress” to adjust to the meaning of progress bars.
 - Use progress bar instead of spider diagram for main quest phases.
 - Course overview bigger: compared to the landing page of the paper-prototype the course section on the landing page of the final prototype takes in more space based on the feedback of the stakeholder.
 - From two buttons (my courses and all modules) to one button: instead of distinguishing, only one button (edit courses) has been implemented.
-This removes the confusion about the difference of courses and modules.
+This removes the confusion about the difference of courses and modules (there is none).
 - Decision on using already existing communication platform (based on the outcome of the questionnaire in the user study and the last meeting with the stakeholder).
 - The state of the phase can be changed.